-- i) Explore career alternatives prior to graduation. - ii) Integrate theory and practice. - iii) Assess interests and abilities in their field of study. - iv) Learn to appreciate work and its function in the economy. - v) Develop work habits and attitudes necessary for job success. - vi) Develop communication, interpersonal and other critical skills in the job interview process. - vii) Build a record of work experience. - viii) Acquire employment contacts leading directly to a full-time job following graduation from college.

-Unit Topics Sub-Topic Lectures

-Understanding Society

-1 Understanding Social structure and relationships, 2

-1 Society Social institutions and social groups, 2

-Socialization and social control: development of self

-Illness and Disease, Health and public health: Meaning,

-components, determinants of health,

-Wellbeing and Quality of life, Health as an aspect of social

-2 Community development, 2

-2 Health Nutrition and malnutrition, 3

-Community Health: relevance, needs assessment, developing

-mechanisms for people's participation,

-Community Mental Health

-3 Social Groups: Definitions, characteristics, functions and

-Working with group structure, 2

-Groups Principles of group work and Models of group work 2

-practice,
+i) Explore career alternatives prior to graduation.

+ii) Integrate theory and practice.

+iii) Assess interests and abilities in their field of study.

+iv) Learn to appreciate work and its function in the economy.

+v) Develop work habits and attitudes necessary for job success.

+vi) Develop communication, interpersonal and other critical skills in the job interview process.

+vii) Build a record of work experience.

+viii) Acquire employment contacts leading directly to a full-time job following graduation from college.

-4 Work with Communities Leadership - Theories of leadership, roles and responsibilities of group leader, Leadership Power, Leadership Styles, Leadership in Administration, Techniques and skills in group work, Group worker: roles and functions Understanding Community: Definitions, types, approaches and framework, Community dynamics: Caste, class, religion and gender, Issues of identity, inclusion and exclusion, Community power structure, Community organization- principles, steps and process, Community work and community participation - Strategies and principles; Models and processes, Professionalism and inculcation of ethics in community 3 5 Personality Development Definition of Personality, Determinants of Personality-biological, psychological and sociocultural factors, Communication, Flow and barriers of Communication, Listening, Spirituality and its role in personality development Stress: Causes, Management and Impact, Groups in organization, Interactions in group, Group Decision Taking, Team Building 2 6 Development Communication Communication: concept, principles and its significance Process of Communication, Forms of communication: Verbal, non-verbal and written.
-Self-awareness in communication Barriers to communication Total 2
+Unit Topics Sub-Topic Lectures Understanding Society 1 Understanding Social structure and relationships, 2 1 Society Social institutions and social groups, 5 Socialization and social control: development of self Illness and Disease, Health and public health: Meaning, components, determinants of health, Wellbeing and Quality of life, Health as an aspect of social 2 Community development, 5 2 Health Nutrition and malnutrition, 5 Community Health: relevance, needs assessment, developing mechanisms for people's participation, Community Mental Health 3 Worlding a with Social Groups: Definitions, characteristics, functions and working with group structure, 5 Groups Principles of group work and Models of group work practice, Leadership - Theories of leadership, roles and responsibilities of group leader, Leadership Power, Leadership Styles, Leadership in Administration, Techniques and skills in group work, Group worker: roles and functions 4 Work with Communities Understanding Community: Definitions, types, approaches and framework, Community dynamics: Caste, class, religion and gender, Issues of identity, inclusion and exclusion, Community power structure, Community organization- principles, steps and process, Community work and community participation - Strategies and principles; Models and processes, Professionalism and inculcation of ethics in community practice 5 5 Personality Development Definition of Personality, Determinants of Personality- biological, psychological and sociocultural factors, Communication, Flow and barriers of Communication, Listening, Spirituality and its role in personality development Stress: Causes, Management and Impact, Groups in organization, Interactions in group, Group Decision Taking, Team Building 5 6 Development Communication Communication: concept, principles and its significance Process of Communication, Forms of communication: Verbal, non-verbal and written.
+Self-awareness in communication Barriers to communication 3 Total 26